 Perform: One set, six to 10 minutes long, changing hands as frequently as once every minute, working up to just one hand-switch total.
 (See the movement in full action at the end of this article.)

 - Assume a shoulder-width stance, feet parallel.

-- Bending from the hips, reach forward with your left hand, taking an overhand grip on a kettlebell on the floor in front of you.
+- Hinging from the hips, reach forward with your left hand, taking an overhand grip on a kettlebell on the floor in front of you.

 - Keeping your lower back in its natural arch and your eyes looking straight ahead, exhale and swing the kettlebell all the way back between your legs.

 - Forcefully drive your hips forward, simultaneously swinging the kettlebell forward and up, allowing your left arm to bend — palm down, elbow in tight — as the kettlebell rises in front of you.

 - As the kettlebell reaches chest height, quickly turn your left hand into the thumb-up position so that the kettlebell rotates to the outside of your left upper arm and forearm.

 - With the kettlebell still in the rack position, dip your body down slightly, as if preparing to jump.